 Class B RV, also called a camper van

-A Class B RV is the smallest category of motorized RVs.
-It starts as a full-size van and is thoughtfully outfitted for travel and living.
-Everything stays compact and efficient.
-Because of this, Class B RVs feel familiar behind the wheel while offering the essentials for life on the road.
+A Class B RV is the smallest type of powered RV.
+It starts as a full-size van and is carefully set up for travel and living.
+Everything stays compact and simple.

 Class B RV on Ford Transit: The Ideal Base